beman-project/beman/docs/beman-standard.md

    [GitHub](https://github.com/beman-project/beman) with a *leads question* label.
 The PR should also link to the discourse topic.
 3. Continue discussions on the PR and discourse topic.
-4. The leads make a decision based on the community feedback.
+4. Await a leads a decision based on the community feedback.

 ### Conventions

-This standard consists of entries which include an all-caps, dot-separated identifier which is used for referencing.
+This standard consists of entries that include an all-caps, dot-separated identifier for referencing.

 With the exception of the core principles, these entries are either rules or recommendations.